gvankeerberghen/PlasticPlayer_rebuild/cheatsheet.md

 # Connecting to the RPI from my MaBook
 Well... you definitely need to Authorize Internet Sharing through AX...
 Gigabit Ethernet adaptor.

-Then it's a bit a luck my friend.
-Today it worked quickly and the RPI was on 192.168.2.2 I had first connected the ethernet cable to everything.
-The adaptor was showing only a red LED.
+Then it's a bit of luck my friend.

+Today it worked quickly and I was lucky to find the RPI on 192.168.2.2 by ssh-ing to it.
+I had first connected the ethernet cable to everything.
+The USB ethernet adaptor was showing only a red LED.
-Then I put turned the RPi's power on.
+Then I turned the RPi's power on.
+The adaptor started having green and blue light as well.

-In my ifConfig I have a
+In my ifconfig I do have a
 ```
 bridge100: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500
 	options=3<RXCSUM,TXCSUM>